MeltingDiamond/The-Bibites-Downloads/README.md

 0.4.3 - Windows 64x

 Missing.
-If you got this version please message or ping @melting_diamond on discord
+If you got this version please message or ping @melting_diamond on discord.

 0.4.3 - Windows 32x

 Missing.
-If you got this version please message or ping @melting_diamond on discord
+If you got this version please message or ping @melting_diamond on discord.

 0.4.3 - Mac Universal

 Missing.
-If you got this version please message or ping @melting_diamond on discord
+If you got this version please message or ping @melting_diamond on discord.

 0.4.3 - Linux

 Missing.
-If you got this version please message or ping @melting_diamond on discord
+If you got this version please message or ping @melting_diamond on discord.

 0.4.3a1 - Windows 64x